charliefurniss/driftrock/README.md

       * Total user spend: 993.32

 ## Next steps
-As well as completing the remaining two commands (most_loyal and most_sold), I would like to refactor by creating more generic functions in the utilities file including:
+As well as completing the remaining two commands (most_loyal and most_sold), I will refactor by creating more generic functions in the utilities file including:

   * A filter function into utilities that can be used in the users and purchases services
   * A getData function that would make a basic api call and return all data

-I would also like to improve error handling and write tests for each of the five basic commands.
+I will also improve error handling and write tests for each of the five basic commands.

 ## Notes
 Further results of average_spend and total_spend tests: